johnwlockwood/relativity-spacetime/memory-bank/task-summary-add-spacetime-elements.md

    - Add styles for the slider container
    - Ensure proper positioning and appearance of UI elements

+5. Updated the layout to match the prototype:
+   - Made the Three.js scene take up the entire window
+   - Positioned the UI controls in a box with a light gray background in the top left corner
+   - Simplified the HTML structure to remove unnecessary container elements

 ## Result
 Successfully implemented the spacetime visualization with a mass slider control.
 The visualization shows how mass affects spacetime, with the grid deforming more as the mass increases.
 This visually demonstrates Einstein's theory of general relativity, where mass curves spacetime.